avilabon/MDEF_Albert/docs/term1/02-Documenting.md

 ### Setup

 I'd rather not document that part.
-I just want to thank Josep, Adai, Oscar from de CodeLab and my classmate Minnie for their patience and help.
+I just want to thank Josep, Adai, Oscar from de CodeLab, and my classmate Minnie for their patience and help.

-Luckily they didn't charge me for the time they spent figuring out what was going on between my machine and Github.
+Luckily, they didn't charge me for the time they spent figuring out what was going on between my machine and Github.

 I hope I can help them in the future.